 -

-OCFO should revise EEOC Order 360.001 as needed to assist CORs in performing their
+OCFO should revise EEOC Order 360.001 as needed to assist in performing their duties.
+Include implementation guidance for contract administrative activities such as submitting contract modifications.

 -

-We recommend that the Office of the Chief Financial Officer of the U.S. Equal Employment Opportunity Commission enhance the documentation, monitoring, and enforcement of its controls over the closure of charge card accounts.
-For purchase cards, the Administrative Officer (AO) or District Resources Manager (DRM) should maintain documentation of all account closures electronically or in hard copy.
+- For purchase cards, the Administrative Officer (AO) or District Resources Manager (DRM) should maintain documentation of all account closures electronically or in hard copy.
 Documentation should include evidence of the name of the AO or DRM who received the employee's charge card, the date the card was turned in, the date the card was physically destroyed, and the date that account closure was confirmed by the Charge Card Vendor.
-The policy or procedure should include monitoring by the Agency/Organization Program Coordinator (A/OPC) and/or Agency Alternative/Organization Program Coordinator (AA/OPC) and appropriate disciplinary actions for non-compliance.
+The policy or procedure should include monitoring by the Agency/Organization Program Coordinator (A/OPC) and/or Agency Alternative/Organization Program Coordinator (AA/OPC) and appropriate disciplinary actions for noncompliance.

-For travel cards, the Charge Card Program Manager (CCPM) should maintain documentation of all account closures electronically or in hard copy.
+- For travel cards, the Charge Card Program Manager (CCPM) should maintain documentation of all account closures electronically or in hard copy.
 Documentation should include evidence of the name of the immediate supervisor and/or servicing personnel officer who received the employee's charge card, the date the card was turned in, the date the card was cut in half, and the date that account closure was confirmed by the Charge Card Vendor.
-The policy or procedure should include monitoring by the CCPM and appropriate disciplinary actions for non-compliance (Repeat Finding).
+The policy or procedure should include monitoring by the CCPM and appropriate disciplinary actions for noncompliance.
+(Repeat Finding)

 EEOC Federal Hearings and Appeals Processes